Registered Charity no. CC46678

 Returning to the RSA, we dined, and then toasted the Queen and Absent Friends.
 Before and after dinner we were entertained by Sue Morrison and three of her musical friends with songs of the 40s and 50s.
 After dinner we were addressed by our guest-of-honour, Judge Chris McGuire who as an ex-NZSAS officer, and also as Honorary Colonel of the 6th Hauraki Battalion Group since 2005, had useful comments on the essential attributes of an Airborne soldier.
 These were that

 1. He should be of good but not extreme intelligence, so that he could fully appreciate the situation he is put into, but without wasting time in over-analysing it.
+Not the sort of stuff we expected to hear initially, but on reflection we could sense the value of these remarks.

 One question that was put to Chris when we invited him to address us was for his views on the relevance of organizations such as ours in the modern world, particularly in view of the recent dissolution, from dwindling numbers, of the 28th (Maori) Battalion Association.